Jatiya Chhatra Shakti: History

 According to a report of Desh Rupantor on 23 February, the new student organisation was said to have debuted the next day at Madhur Canteen with the name Biplobi Chhatra Shakti (lit.
-'Revolutionany Student Power') with a 251-member committee.
+'Revolutionary Student Power') with a 251-member committee.
 The report also stated that only students aged under-28 would be allowed to join the organisation, whose financial needs would be met through contributions from party members.
 It was also reported that the organisation would follow a democratic method of electing leaders from the grassroots.
 Abdul Kader stated that anyone who wanted to hold any position in the new student organisation would have to leave Students Against Discrimination.

+Founding as Bangladesh Ganatantrik Chhatra Sangsad (2025)

-On 26 February 2025, the new student organisation with the name Bangladesh Ganatantrik Chhatra Sangsad was formally established with Mazumdar as its convener, Jahid Ahsan as the member secretary, Tahmid Al Mudassir as the chief organiser, and Ashrefa Khatun as the spokesperson.
+On 26 February 2025, the new student organisation with the name Bangladesh Ganatantrik Chhatra Sangsad was formally established with Mazumder as its convener, Zahid Ahsan as the member secretary, Tahmid Al Mudassir as the chief organiser, and Ashrefa Khatun as the spokesperson.

 On the day of its launch, students from various private universities, including North South University, East West University, and BRAC University, alleged discrimination in securing leadership positions within the new student organisation.
 This led to a clash between two factions over the issue in Madhur Canteen at campus of University of Dhaka and private university students blocked Shahbagh-bound lane in Bangla Motor, Dhaka near office of Students Against Discrimination.
 10 people were injured in the clashes.

-In the next day, an 205-member full central committee of Chhatra Sangsad was announced.
+On the next day, a 205-member full central committee of Chhatra Sangsad was announced.
 Senior Joint Member Secretary Rifat Rashid resigned that day.

+Renaming and NCP affiliation (October 2025)

+On 23 October 2025, the organization renamed itself as "Jatiya Chhatra Shakti" and officially became affiliated with the National Citizen Party (NCP).
+The renaming came after the organisation performed poorly in the Dhaka University Central Students' Union (DUCSU) election held on 9 September 2025, following which internal discussions led the NCP to propose a formal name change and open affiliation with the party.

+First council and transition to full committee (November 2025)

+Following the renaming, a first council of Jatiya Chhatra Shakti was convened, at which the organisation transitioned from its founding convening committee structure to a full central committee.
+In keeping with the convention under which the Convener of the founding committee assumes the presidency and the Member Secretary assumes the secretary-generalship upon the first council, Abu Baker Majumder became "President" and Zahid Ahsan became "General Secretary".
+The organisation's central committee currently comprises 122 members, with branch committees established across several educational institutions.